-Richard Holloway has spent years on a journey to dissect and explain.
-Of course it risks losing a simple trust in what we have always thought was true.
+Richard Holloway has spent years on a journey to dissect and explain religion.
+He retains his identity as a Christian, but only just!
+Of course asking questions risks losing a simple trust in what we have always thought was true.
 Of course it can be considered controversial.
 But there will be nothing of Christianity left in our culture in future except the literal fundamentalist fringe unless we change our perspective on what we mean by 'truth'.

-This book is a staggeringly good read.
-He has the happy knack of saying what I am already thinking, but so much better, clearer and with so much more kindness and depth.
+This book is a stimulating read, focusing primarily on the Jewish stories of creation, fall and the later Christian interpretation of them, but not tied to them alone.
+Finding a meaning to suffering is a recurring theme, though I did feel it got a bit lost in the middle sections about modern mysticism.
+But generally he has the happy knack of saying what I am already thinking, but so much better, clearer and with so much more kindness and depth.
 As always he draws on a range of sources to help us to see that 'religious' insights do not come from some 'Other' who tells us what to think and believe, but from us.
-They are our insights, but we have to be prepared to change them, not regard them as set in stone, scriptures or creeds.
+They are our insights, but we have to be prepared to change them, not regard them as set in stone, scriptures, traditions or creeds.

-If you don't want to stay where you are, or where you have always been, I cannot commend this book too highly.
-I look forward to resuming my conversation with my friend in future!
+If you don't want to stay where you are, or where you have always been, I commend this book as well worth exploring.

 Richard Holloway, 'Stories We Tell Ourselves', Canongate Books, (2020)

-In Study Resources you'll find a PowerPoint (with audio) on 'Who wrote the Bible'?
-PLUS discussion notes on the classic book from the 1960s, ''Honest to God' which still raises so many key questions that have never been answered.
+In Study Resources you'll find a PowerPoint (with audio) on 'Who Wrote the Bible'?
+And some Discussion Notes on the classic book from the 1960s, ''Honest to God' which still raises so many key questions that have never been answered.
 And my own first book: humanist reflections on the Psalms from 2011: 'Walking without God'.
-These are all free.
+These are all FREE.

 Book Reviews suggests some reading which I've found helpful.